 Podiatry student Cassy Okoye entered the hospital room of a 45-year-old woman experiencing chest pain and shortness of breath.
 The patient told Okoye that the pain began the night before while she was playing soccer and returned the next morning when she took out the garbage.

 While taking her medical history, Okoye learned that the patient was a smoker whose father died of a heart attack at 47.
 Okoye soon realized that her patient was also having a heart attack.

-The scenario, taking place in Samuel Merritt University’s Health Science Simulation Center, took place at the start of a month-long clinical rotation for three third-year students from the California School of Podiatric Medicine.
+The scenario took place in Samuel Merritt University’s Health Science Simulation Center at the start of a month-long clinical rotation for three third-year students from the California School of Podiatric Medicine.
 It is the only known internal medicine rotation in podiatry in the country delivered entirely in a simulated environment.

 Though lifelike, Okoye’s patient was actually a high-fidelity manikin in a red wig powered by computer software to replicate human physiological responses.
 In an adjacent control room behind a one-way mirror, Dr. Bill Stiers impersonated the patient’s voice through a microphone.
 With the click of a few keys on his computer, Stiers caused the patient to develop an irregular heartbeat, or arrhythmia.